-You have a number of rights in relation to the personal information that we hold about you.
+You have several rights in relation to the personal information that we hold about you.
 You can exercise your rights by contacting us.
 You can visit one of our branches, write to us or call us on 0121 5572551.
 Calls may be monitored or recorded.
 These rights include: